shashwat137/histogram_stocks_future_price_outcome/README.md

 # histogram_stocks_future_price_outcome
 Created and demonstrated a function for a histogram of future returns based on some financial data.

+### Description
+Create a function for a dataset of ~5 years of data on large cap US stocks.
+The function provides a histogram of the future price return outcomes of stocks with specific characteristics.
+The funnction must have 3 inputs namely metric, value and timeframe.
+Metric would allow the user to choose a ratio (for example price/epsNTM, entrVal/ebitdaNTM, entrVal/salesNTM, roe and pB).
+Value would allow the user to select the minimum value to be observed to classify the stock in the universe based on user requirement.
+Timeframe is the length of time over which to calculate pricce change into the future.
+This is one histogram overall, not for every stock.
+The output of the function is a chart and a data frame of binned returns and their frequencies.
+For the function, the user may also optionally input the data or select the number of bins.

 ### Getting Started
 Download the whole repository and save it to a folder on your PC.
 Make sure you have pre requisites installed.